microsoft/pyright/docs/configuration.md

 **reportUnknownMemberType** [boolean or string, optional]: Generate or suppress diagnostics for class or instance variables that have an unknown type.
 The default value for this setting is 'none'.

+**reportMissingParameterType** [boolean or string, optional]: Generate or suppress diagnostics for input parameters for functions or methods that are missing a type annotation.
+The 'self' and 'cls' parameters used within methods are exempt from this check.
+The default value for this setting is 'none'.

 **reportMissingTypeArgument** [boolean or string, optional]: Generate or suppress diagnostics when a generic class is used without providing explicit or implicit type arguments.
 The default value for this setting is 'none'.

 **reportInvalidTypeVarUse** [boolean or string, optional]: Generate or suppress diagnostics when a TypeVar is used inappropriately (e.g. if a TypeVar appears only once) within a generic function signature.
 The default value for this setting is 'none'.